ANIMAL RIGHTS DECLARATION

 2. Right to Bodily Integrity

-3. Right to Freedom from Use
+3. Right to Freedom from Objectified Use

 4. Right to Freedom from Exploitation

-5. Right to Freedom from Harm
+5. Right to Freedom from Being Kept or Confined

-8. Right to Freedom from Discrimination
+7. Right to Equality and Freedom from Discrimination

 No individual may be denied respect, consideration, fair treatment, or rights based on species, appearance, intelligence, productivity, behaviour, or human preferences.